bcgov/biohubbc/README.md

 # Running Locally with Docker

-See `./Makefile` for all available commands.
+See `./Makefile` for all the available commands.

 ## Pre-reqs